The 14 Amazing Health Benefits of Celery

 14. Better Cognitive Health

-In a 2010 study done at the University of Illinois, luteotin – a nutrient found in celery was tested to see if it can improve brain function.
+A 2010 study done at the University of Illinois revealed that luteotin helps improve brain function.

-The study revealed that the older mice who were given luteotin did better in doing memory and learning related tasks compared to the younger mice.
+Older mice that was give luteotin did better at memory and learning related tasks compared to younger mice.

 While this study was done on lab rats, scientists believe that celery can help boost memory and halt age-related brain-inflammation .